ibm-cloud-docs/vpc/api-change-log.md

 {: #version 2021-07-27}

 **Instances.** When you [create an instance](/docs/vpc?topic=vpc-creating-virtual-servers), the value for the boot volume's `capacity` is now based on the image's `minimum_provisioned_size`.
 If you use API version `2021-07-26` or earlier, the value for the boot volume's `capacity` will continue to be 100 GB.

-### For all version dates
-{: #27-july-2021-all-version-dates}

-**Block storage volumes.** You can now [update](/apidocs/vpc#update-volume) secondary volumes that are attached to a virtual server instance to increase a volume's storage capacity in gigabyte increments up to 16 TB (depending on the volume's profile).
-The increase takes effect immediately.
-For more information, see  [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 ## 29 June 2021
 {: #29-june-2021}